holidaycheck/tech-blog/_posts/2018-11-08-jslang-meetup-errors.md

 feature_image: posts/2017-06-jslang/post-header.jpg
 ---

-# JavaScript The Language Meetup, November 2018 - Errors

 In our offices we have a monthly meetup, which is all about JavaScript language features, we call it "JavaScript The Language" ( see twitter [#jslang][jslang-twitter]).
 We pick one language feature and by writing tests for each piece of the feature we step by step explore the feature in depth.